SteelCompendium/compendium/docs/Rules/Ancestries/Time Raider.md

 Lycaon cocked his head at Sir John and took a few foolish steps toward the tactician.
 He was just out of reach.
 But close enough.

 "I see you are a man, like Ajax.
-Why do you lower yourself with these … creatures?"
+Why do you lower yourself with these... creatures?"
 The war dog taxiarch looked at the elf, giant, polder, dwarf, and dragon knight.
 "Little more than slimy things crawled out of the sea?
 Join us.
 Join me.
 Join Ajax.
-It'll be nice for you …"—his voice lowered almost to a whisper—"… to be on the winning side for a change."
+It'll be nice for you..."-his voice lowered almost to a whisper-"... to be on the winning side for a change."

 Sir John took a deep breath, his body language changed and that was enough.
 Several things then happened at once, so quickly no one would later be able to say who acted first.